Empowering Strengths,

 Celebrating Individuality

-Hi, I’m Penny — I’m psychologist specialising in autism, ADHD, and AuDHD, based in Coffs Harbour.
-I’m also NDIS and Medicare registered provider and a mum of three neurodivergent children.
-I understand the ups, downs, and everything in between — the advocacy, the appointments, the joy, the confusion, and the worry that can come with it.
+At Sunflower Psychology Services, neurodiversity is welcomed and celebrated.
+I’m a psychologist based in Coffs Harbour, specialising in autism, ADHD, and AuDHD (autism and ADHD).
+I’m also a registered Medicare and NDIS provider.
+My whole family is neurodivergent, including my three amazing children, so I understand the ups, the downs, and everything in between — the advocacy, appointments, joy, confusion, and the worry that can come with it.

 Welcome to Sunflower Psychology Services!